-In this section, we review the properties of $\mu$\nobreakdash-bubbles to be used in this paper.
-For more details on $\mu$-bubbles, we refer the reader to the work of Gromov~\cite{gromov-four-lectures} and Zhu~\cite{zhu_width_mu}.
+We review the properties of $\mu$\nobreakdash-bubbles to be utilized in this paper.
+For more details, we refer the reader to the work of Gromov~\cite{gromov-four-lectures} and Zhu~\cite{zhu_width_mu}.

-Let us start with fixing the notation.
-Let $(X,g)$ be a Riemannian manifold.
-We denote by $\Ric_g$ the Ricci curvature tensor, and by $\scal_g$ the scalar curvature.
+Let us start by establishing notation and conventions.
+Let $(X,g)$ be an oriented Riemannian manifold.
+We stress that, throughout this paper, all manifolds are oriented and connected.
+We denote the Ricci curvature tensor by $\Ric_g$, and the scalar curvature by $\scal_g$.
 The Riemannian volume form is denoted by $dV_g$.
-For an embedded hypersurface $Z\subset X$, we denote by $g_Z$ the restriction of $g$ to $Z$.
-Suppose the boundary $\partial X$ of $X$ is non-empty, and let $\nu$ be the inward point unit normal field at $\partial X$.
-We denote by $A_g(\partial X)$ the second fundamental form with respect to $\nu$, and by $H_g(\partial X)$ its trace, that is, the mean curvature with respect to $\nu$.
-According to our convention, the boundary of the closed unit ball in $\R^n$ has mean curvature equal to $n-1$.
+For an embedded hypersurface $Z\subset X$, $g_Z$ stands for the restriction of $g$ to $Z$.
+If the boundary $\partial X$ of $X$ is non-empty, $\II_g(\partial X)$ denotes the second fundamental form with respect to the inward unit normal field $\nu$ along $\partial X$, and $\mean_g(\partial X)$ its trace, the mean curvature with respect to $\nu$.
+As per our convention, the boundary of the closed unit ball in $\R^n$ has mean curvature equal to $n-1$.